 It’s important to know that while each credit agency, or bureau, creates its own proprietary report, no single agency is more important than another.

 You may already be familiar with the three big consumer credit bureaus — Equifax, Experian and TransUnion.
-But nearly 50 companies appear on the Consumer Financial Protection Bureau’s 2020 List of Consumer Reporting Companies.
+But more than 50 companies appear on the Consumer Financial Protection Bureau’s 2023 List of Consumer Reporting Companies.

 Let’s narrow things down and focus on two major national credit bureaus: TransUnion vs. Equifax.